-I’ve recently had someone who had been out celebrating a special occasion and ended up being upset that they couldn’t have cake at the end of their evening.
+I’ve recently had a conversation with someone who had been out celebrating a special occasion and ended up being upset that they couldn’t have cake at the end of their evening.
 There’s nothing wrong with a occasional splurge!
 If you’ve worked hard for it, you have earned it.
 When you lose weight, especially when you’ve lost a lot of weight like me, your body is very different from before and it’s not used to what you ate before you began this lifestyle change.

 So, instead of going back to what you used to eat when you were living an unhealthy, processed food filled lifestyle, change how you reward yourself as now.